One of the quotes that have actually changed the way I see the world is the following:

 “An amateur practices until they can play it correctly, a professional practices until they can’t play it incorrectly.”

 While this may seem intuitive, we often forget that principle and do the same thing that the amateur does.
 Personally, this is exactly how I used to study during college.
 I’d study the material to the point that I could solve a few problems correctly, and then stop.
-It’s no surprise that I often found myself unable to perform well when actually taking the exam on the particular subject.
+It’s no surprise that I often found myself unable to perform well when actually taking the exam.

 What is overlearning?